Muslim funerals in Australia: family gathered for an Islamic burial in a natural cemetery

 The general mourning period in Islam is three days.
 During this time, the family receives visitors and the community brings food.
 Extended mourning beyond three days is discouraged for most family members, though grief is expected and respected.

 The exception is for a wife mourning her husband.
-The iddah (waiting period) is four months and ten days.
+The iddah (waiting period) is four months and ten days, or until the birth if the widow is pregnant.
 During iddah, the wife traditionally stays in the family home, does not wear perfume or decorative clothing, and does not remarry.

 Sunni and Shia differences